BerriAI/litellm/docs/my-website/docs/observability/traceloop_integration.md

 litellm.success_callback = ["traceloop"]
 ```

+Make sure to properly set a destination to your traces.
+See [OpenLLMetry docs](https://www.traceloop.com/docs/openllmetry/integrations/introduction) for options.

 To get better visualizations on how your code behaves, you may want to annotate specific parts of your LLM chain.
 See [Traceloop docs on decorators](https://traceloop.com/docs/python-sdk/decorators) for more information.

 ## Exporting traces to other systems (e.g. Datadog, New Relic, and others)